Federal Loan Eligibility

-Students accepted for admission may apply for financial assistance.
-Phoenix Seminary awards assistance on the basis of need, regardless of sex, age, disability, creed, or national origin of the applicant.
-Need is defined as the difference between a student’s cost of education and the amount the family can afford to pay (the Expected Family Contribution).
-To receive financial assistance the student must:
+Students accepted for admission may apply for Direct Loan financial assistance.
+Phoenix Seminary certifies federal Direct Loan assistance on the basis of need, regardless of sex, age, disability, creed, or national origin of the applicant.
+Need is defined as the difference between a student’s cost of education and the EFC (Expected Family Contribution) as calculated by DOE with the FAFSA application.
+To receive federal Direct Loan assistance at Phoenix Seminary, the student must:

 Satisfactory Academic Progress